Ishaan125/TransformerPianoModel/README.md

    ```powershell
    python main.py --generate --checkpoint checkpoint.pth --seed 60 62 64 65 67 --gen-steps 200
    ```
+   or set the generate argument to true in main

 ### Using the API Server